Matting and Mounting Prints

 - the easiest one, where you already have a finished print and you want to make a mat for it, and

-- the slightly harder one, where you want to make a mat to a specific size (such as the club’s maximum dimensions) and need to know how big a cut-out to make and how big to print your photograph.￼
+- the slightly harder one, where you want to make a mat to a specific size (such as the club’s maximum dimensions) and need to know how big a window (hole) to make in the mat, and how big to print your photograph.￼

 In either case, the marking up￼ and cutting techniques are the same.
 You need a steel straight edged ruler (longer than 500mm), a sharp blade or craft knife to make vertical cuts and a sharp blade set to make accurate 45 degree cuts like the ones here.
 You can get them at good art supplies stores or, probably, on TradeMe.